-Born in 1961, Chris Wormald was awarded The Mortimer Medal in 1998 from The Worshipful Company of Musicians at the British Open in Symphony Hall, Birmingham and was named 2001 Classic FM Music Teacher of The Year at a lavish ceremony in London.
-He has been a long time member over decades of both the National Association of Brass Band Adjudicators and National Association of Brass Band Conductors and has won numerous contests, competitions, festivals and awards as conductor, horn player, arranger, pianist and teacher.
+Born in 1961, Chris Wormald was awarded The Mortimer Medal in 1998 from The Worshipful Company of Musicians at the British Open in Birmingham Symphony Hall and was named 2001 Classic FM Music Teacher of The Year at a lavish ceremony in London, presented by Humphrey Burton.

 He has been a long time member for many decades of both the National Association of Brass Band Adjudicators and Brass Band Conductors Association and has won numerous contests, competitions, festivals and awards as conductor, horn player, pianist, teacher and arranger.

 Now into his fourth decade as a professional adjudicator, Chris has over one hundred such adjudications to his credit all over the World since 1991, with the emphasis on Championship Section and international contests since 2004.